On this page

 Duration of the song

-How long you would like to keep the music for
+How long you want to play the music for

 Step 3.
 Create a written permission agreement

-When a permission agreement has been discussed and approved, you must put the permission agreement into writing.
-Avoid all verbal agreements with music owners as they are less effective than written agreements.
-If the permission agreement isn’t in paper form, some misunderstandings can lead to future disputes.
+Avoid verbal agreements with music owners as they are less effective than written agreements.
+If the permission agreement isn’t physical, misunderstandings can lead to future disputes.

 How much does it cost to get permission?

-When purchasing music licensing, be sure to read all of the terms and conditions, avoid payment if you’re unsure about the contract, and determine if the price of the music is worth it.
-There are always more accessible and cheaper alternatives than paying for music on YouTube.
-Read on to learn more about music licensing alternatives.
+When purchasing music licensing, read all of the terms and conditions, avoid payment if you’re unsure about the contract, and determine if the price of the music is worth it.
+There are always more accessible and cheaper alternatives than paying for music on YouTube, like using royalty-free stock music.

 Alternatives to using copyrighted music